-Pre-authorization is required from the Office of International Students and Scholars and, in some cases, from the U.S. Citizenship and Immigration Services, for off-campus employment.
-F-1 and J-1 students must have been in valid status for at least one full academic year (9 months) before pursuing off-campus employment.
+Pre-authorization is required from International Students and Scholars office and, in some cases, from the US Citizenship and Immigration Services, for off-campus employment.
+F-1 and J-1 students must have been in valid status for at least one full academic year (two semesters) before pursuing off-campus employment.

-Career Services Center: The UC Merced Career Services Center offers services and programs to assist students with finding a job.
-Visit the office, call 209-228-7272, send e-mail to careerservices@ucmerced.edu or log on to http://careerservices.ucmerced.edu for more information.
+Student Career Center: The UC Merced Student Career Center offers services and programs to assist students with finding a job on- and off-campus.
+Visit the office, call 209-228-7272, send email to careercenter@ucmerced.edu or log on to https://hire.ucmerced.edu/ for more information.